 To guarantee high quality in an international environment, we cooperate with the faculties of Maastricht University, partner universities and international bodies.
 The MPP programme concentrates on public policy analysis and governance in general and includes the following specialisations:

 See our ‘SMART Choices‘ site for help when choosing your specialisation.

 In this programme, you will be trained in formulating, implementing, monitoring and evaluating policy in order to be able to give recommendations for improving or replacing ongoing policies.
 Students are provided with a variety of skills, tools and knowledge which will enable them to work as policy designers and policy analysts in public and private institutions.

 The programme serves various groups of students, ranging from bachelor’s students to mid-career professionals.
-UNU-MERIT and its School of Governance aim to recruit students with strong academic records, a demonstrated commitment to public (international) affairs and/or an outstanding potential for career growth and leadership.
+We aim to recruit students with strong academic records, a demonstrated commitment to public (international) affairs and/or an outstanding potential for career growth and leadership.

 Applicants to our Master’s programme are eligible for the NN Future Matters Scholarship.
 All questions related to scholarships can be directed to our scholarship office at email@example.com.

 Regardless of the results, next academic year, UK students will be treated as EU citizens, based on the fact that “there is still a possibility that no agreement will be reached on Brexit.
 With this in mind, the Dutch government is working hard to limit the inconvenience caused by a ‘no deal’ scenario.
 In the case of No-deal, the Dutch government will introduce a transition period until 30 June 2020.
 During this transition period, nothing will change for British nationals living in the Netherlands under the condition that they are legally staying in the Netherlands and have a registration in the Basisregistratie Personen (BRP) of the local Dutch municipality on the Brexit date.”